 It began by blocking a few days out on the calendar a few months in advance, so I was less likely to back out or schedule something else.

-St. Louis was my chosen destination, because it was close enough to home (about an hour and a half) in case of an emergency, but yet far enough away where I couldn’t be tempted to just run home for a minute.
+A bigger city for me was Ideal.
+I also chose a destination, because it was close enough to home (about an hour and a half) in case of an emergency, but yet far enough away where I couldn’t be tempted to just run home for a minute.

 What My Self Retreat Consisted Of

-I had decided that I wanted to stay somewhere that had a BEAUTIFUL kitchen because I wanted to film videos for the release of the Slightly Homemade Dinners Cookbook and to review a fun new kitchen gadget, (Which turned out to be the Instant Pot, that you saw here) and the house that I’m living in now doesn’t have enough room for even a tripod and a camera… so a big kitchen was necessary!
+I had decided that I wanted to stay somewhere that had a BEAUTIFUL kitchen because I wanted to film videos for the release of the Fabulously Fast Dinners Cookbook and to review a fun new kitchen gadget, (Which turned out to be the Instant Pot, and the house that I’m living in now doesn’t have enough room for even a tripod and a camera… so a big kitchen was necessary!)

 Keeping those characteristics in mind, I chose this Airbnb because it was pretty, and looked relaxing to spend a few days in.
 The last thing I wanted was to go somewhere drab and dark, when bright and cheery are definitely mood boosters for this ole gal.